simon-hibbs/StarBase-deprecated-/README.txt

 In order to run StarBase you will need a copy of the Python programming language and several third party modules for Python.
 These are:

 Python 2.7
-Pywin32
+Pywin32 (Windows only)
-PySide-1.1 -  Qt GUI framework bindings for Python NetworkX – a network graph library
+PySide-1.1 -  Qt GUI framework bindings for Python NetworkX â€“ a network graph library

-Optionally, if you wish to build the application as a Windows executable yourself, you will also need:
+Starbase is tested on Linux and Windows.
+Optionally if you wish to build the application as a Windows executable yourself, you will also need:

 Py2exe